Del Norte, Colorado

-Del Norte is a Statutory Town that is the county seat of Rio Grande County, Colorado, United States.
+Del Norte is the statutory town that is the county seat of Rio Grande County, Colorado, United States.
 The town's name is most commonly pronounced /ˈdɛl nɔɹt/.
-The town population was 1,458 at the 2020 United States Census.
+The town population was 1,458 at the 2020 United States census.

 History

-Del Norte is named from the river Rio Grande del Norte, or "large river of the north".
+Del Norte is named from the river Rio Grande del Norte, or "great river of the north".
 There is abundant evidence in the area in the form of arrowheads and campsites of ancient peoples living around Del Norte thousands of years ago, such as the Folsom people.
 Afterwards, the Utes were known to live around Del Norte and the rest of the San Luis Valley, going back hundreds of years prior to Euro-American contact.
 They lived here temporarily in the warmer months because of the abundance of wild game, plants, water, and timber in the area – winters were often too cold and harsh for them to settle permanently.
 Spanish and Mexican peoples were the first non-natives to explore the nearby land, coming from Santa Fe and other parts of New Mexico.
 They were interested in surveying the 'Rio del Norte', or 'River of the North' – hence the origin of the town's name.
 This was the original name of the Rio Grande headwaters prior to numerous name changes over the years.

 Under Mexican jurisdiction, Hispanic families began moving into the area during the early to mid-19th century as part of land grants to help the Mexican government fill and occupy the territory.
 However, large-scale settlements were difficult to establish because the Utes were weary and very hostile towards Euro-American settlement, and would chase off many people who attempted to do so.
 The most successful early settlement nearby was called 'La Loma', established a few miles east of where the current town site is today.
 This area was chosen because there was a particular section of the Rio Grande here where it could be crossed safely and easily – one of few known for miles during this time.
 After the Treaty of Guadalupe-Hidalgo was signed in 1848, jurisdiction of the land in and around Del Norte transferred from Mexico to the United States, but settlement by Americans in the area was delayed by civil strife (including the American Civil War) throughout the 1850s and 1860s.
 Most American settlements began in the area around the early 1870s, by prospectors searching the nearby mountains for minerals, such as gold and silver, particularly near an eventual boom-town named Summitville, located at the base of South Mountain near Bennett Peak.